 Sometimes the prosecutor still files criminal charges, or charges have already been filed and an arrest warrant issued.
 Even here, we can still help avoid an embarrassing situation (getting arrested at work, for example).
 Moreover, we can bring you directly to the court that issued the warrant…and ask the judge to lower bail or grant you an OR release.

-Voluntarily appearing before the court has two major benefits: First, it wins you favor with the judge and thus makes it more likely he/she will lower bail or simply release you on a promise to return for future court dates.
-Second, it saves you the embarrassment from being arrested in front of your family, friends, and/or co-workers.
+Voluntarily appearing before the court has two major benefits: First, it wins you favor with the judge and thus makes it more likely the judge will lower bail or simply release you on a promise to return for future court dates.
+Second, it saves you the embarrassment of being arrested in front of your family, friends, and/or co-workers.